gboeker/dive-deeper/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
 3. as a user, I can create a new deck
-4. as a user, I can view all of the decks I've created in a single list, as well as default decks
+4. as a user, I can view all of the decks I've created , as well as default decks
-5. as a user, I can add questions to an existing deck
+5. as a user, I can add questions to any deck I created
-6. as a user, I can remove questions in an existing deck
+6. as a user, I can remove any existing deck
-7. as a user, I can go through the deck, forward and backwards, seeing each individual question at a time
+7. as a user, I can click through each card in the deck

 ## Research Topics

-* (6 points) React frontend framework
-TBD, but idea:
-* (4 points) combination of:
+* (3 points) Configuration management: dotenv
-  * server side javascript library or module not covered in class
+* (3 points) Perform client side form validation using custom JavaScript or JavaScript library
-  * client side javascript library or module not covered in class
+* (1 - 6 points) Use a server-side JavaScript library or module that we did not cover in class (not including any from other requirements) handlebars, https://github.com/helpers/handlebars-helpers

-* (2 points) ESLint

 10 points total out of 10 required points